Banjo-Kazooie: Nuts & Bolts

 LOGBOX 720

-This world is a giant computer filled with RAM, many memory connection cables, a cooling system, and its very own mother board to power the entire world.
+This world, an insinuated Xbox 360, with many computer-based parts, many memory connection cables, a cooling system, and its very own mother board to power the entire world.
+Making contact with various parts in LOGBOX 720 results in changes in video and audio, to represent Banjo inside of the Xbox.
 Banjo's friends and enemies are there to help him log some time in this computer.

 Banjoland